Monday, February 27, 2012

 Vegetable Fried Rice in a Jar

 This week's recipe is one that I converted from one of my favorite food storage meals, Ham Fried Rice.
-Originally it was for a cooking class on how to use freeze dried and dehydrated eggs .
+Originally it was for a cooking class on how to use freeze-dried and dehydrated eggs .
 It's been a long-time favorite at our house without the ham because of my husband's vegetarian preferences.
 This one got added to the food storage meals-in-a-jar with the advent of Soy Sauce Powder into my life.
-Special thanks to Honeyville Farms for the food used in this post.
-I'm a big fan!
+I used Chef Tess Thrive Life for the food in this post.

 We enjoy them in breakfast burritos and skillet meals.